adamkhan47/flashcard-reader/README.md

-# flashcard-gui
+# flashcard-reader
-flashcard-gui is.. a flashcard viewer. no backend required, just use the github pages
+flashcard-reader is.. a flashcard reader. no backend required, just use the github pages